Welcome to UNICEF USA!

 Vaccines save lives.
 Help UNICEF reach children around the world with lifesaving immunizations and health care.
 Please donate.

-Top photo: In El Alto, Bolivia, 6-year-old Noelia gently touches her arm after receiving a flu shot from a member of a UNICEF-supported vaccination team that goes door-to-door in the community, reaching children with lifesaving immunizations and micronutrients. © UNICEF/UN0361693/Calderón; video © Tong Su for UNICEF USA
+Top photo: In El Alto, Bolivia, 6-year-old Noelia gently touches her arm after receiving a flu shot from a member of a UNICEF-supported vaccination team that goes door-to-door in the community, reaching children with lifesaving immunizations and micronutrients. © UNICEF/UN0361693/Calderón.
+Video edited by Tong Su for UNICEF USA.